Pet parenting in Germany

 You’ll also find that many hotels allow pets, charging only a small fee per night.

 Visiting a new country every weekend?
 Find a kennel or reliable pet sitter now, and plan ahead.
 They often book up months in advance for the summer and Christmas season, and additional vaccines, such as the nasal Bordetella series, may be required prior to boarding.
 Also note that German kennels do not generally provide as much socialization as expected of U.S. pet hotels, so pet sitters may be better for your canine companion.

-Like the rest of the family, your pets need passports before traveling around Europe.
-Pet passports are issued by veterinarians and provide certified records of vaccinations.
-In most countries of the European Union, you will need only the passport.
-However, you should review local laws governing vaccinations, care and breed restrictions for the country of destination.
-And make sure that restrictions will not prohibit your pet’s re-entry in Germany.
-Call your vet for more information.
+Like the rest of the family, your pets need passports before traveling outside of Germany.
+Pet passports are issued by local national veterinarians and provide certified records of vaccination.
+In most European Union countries, you will need only the passport to cross the border.
+However, you should review local laws governing vaccinations, care and breed restrictions for the destination country.
+Also, make sure that restrictions will not prohibit your pet's re-entry into Germany.
+Contact your vet for more information.